Summit | 8:30 AM – 5:00 PM

 Abstract: This panel will highlight proven approaches that integrate behavioral health with primary care, specialty care, and community support.
 Presenters will share strategies that have demonstrated success and explore key questions for the field: Which models can be scaled effectively, and what policy changes are needed to sustain their impact?

-Speaker: Caroline Carney (Magellan Health)
+Speaker: Caroline Carney, MD, MSc, FAPA, FAPM, CPHQ (Magellan Health)

-Speaker: Arthur Evans (American Psychological Association)
+Speaker: Arthur Evans, PhD (American Psychological Association)

 2:15 – 2:45 PM | Lightning Policy Round: What Keeps You Up at Night?

-Speaker: Mary Giliberti (Mental Health America)
+Speaker: Mary Giliberti, JD (Mental Health America)

 Speaker: Ann Greiner (Primary Care Collaborative)